-When you’re going through a difficult time, try using these 10 these stress management tips to help you cope.
+When you’re going through a difficult time, try using some of these stress management tips to help you cope.

 We all experience stress, a feeling of being pressured or overwhelmed, from time to time.
 Sometimes feeling stressed only lasts a few minutes or hours – and either the stressor is relieved, or we successfully use our coping strategies to reduce our feelings of overwhelm.